Laurie Johnson (Director)

 Anne Price has worked at the University of Illinois for over nineteen years.
 She started as Office Manager in the Campus Honors Program and was recently promoted to Associate Director of Operations.
 Anne’s responsibilities include coordination of course development and scheduling, advising students in the area of CHP coursework, and overseeing the Honors Student Council.
 Anne’s favorite part of her job is working with the students and course planning.
 Anne graduated in May 2016 with a Bachelor’s degree in Organizational and Professional Development from Eastern Illinois University.
 Anne lives in Weldon with her husband and has two grown daughters.
 In her spare time she enjoys reading, gardening, home improvement projects and traveling with her husband.

-Abby Hager (Office Support Associate)
+Abby Hager (Office Support Specialist)

 Abby Hager received her Bachelor of Arts from Eastern Illinois University in 2021.
 Abby came to the Campus Honors Program in Fall 2021 from the College of Education where she worked in Teacher Licensure and Clinical Experiences.
-In her role as the Office Support Associate, Abby serves as the first point of contact and assists with the many events, programs, and daily operations of the unit.
+In her role as the Office Support Specialist, Abby serves as the first point of contact and assists with the many events, programs, and daily operations of the unit.
 She enjoys interacting with students and staff and learning about all the facets that make the Campus Honors Program unique.

 Amy Fitzjarrald (Program Director, Honors Living Learning Community)